Governor of St Helena, Mark Capes – Final Report

 During his tenure he surprised (and upset some) elected members by dissolving Legislative Council early, lit a Commonwealth beacon on the Queen’s Diamond Jubilee and led two trade missions to South Africa.

-In my previous job as a journalist with SAMS I have photographed the governor many times.
+In my previous job as a journalist with SAMS I have photographed the governor of St Helena Mark Capes many times.
 I also interviewed him twice and was surprised that he never ducked any of my questions or asked me to re-phrase.
 I use the word ‘surprised,’ because this was something I experienced with other managers or directors on St Helena.

-This in part, prompted me to request an interview with Mr Capes before he left, but there was a bigger reason.
+This in part, prompted me to request an interview with the governor of St Helena Mark Capes before he left, but there was a bigger reason.

 I’ve come to realise Governors are a big part of St Helena culture.
 They are in a position to exert significant influence over the island’s direction, yet one-on-one, open and frank, on the record interviews are rare.